Oxygen shortage in Amazon city forces mass patient transfer

+The strains prompted Amazonas state’s government to say it would transport 235 patients who depend on oxygen but aren’t in intensive-care units to five other states and the federal capital, Brasilia.

-“I want to thank those governors who are giving us their hand in a human gesture,” Amazonas state Gov. Wilson Lima said in a news conference on Thursday.
+“I want to thank those governors who are giving us their hand in a human gesture,” Amazonas Gov. Wilson Lima said at a news conference on Thursday.

 “All of the world looks at us when there is a problem as the Earth’s lungs,” he said, alluding to a common description of the Amazon.
 “Now we are asking for help.
 Our people need this oxygen.”

+Neither air force nor the federal health ministry answered a request for comment from The Associated Press.

+The U.S Embassy in Brasilia confirmed it had received a request from local authorities to give support to the initiative, without providing details.

 Manaus authorities recently called on the federal government to reinforce their dwindling stock of oxygen needed to keep COVID-19 patients breathing.
-The city’s 14-day death toll is approaching the peak of last year’s first wave, according to official data.
+The city’s 14-day death toll is approaching the peak of last year’s first wave of the coronavirus pandemic, according to official data.

-In that first peak, Manaus consumed a maximum 30,000 cubic meters (about 1 million cubic feet) of oxygen per day, and that has more than doubled, to nearly 70,000 cubic meters, according to White Martins, the multinational company that provides oxygen to Manaus’ public hospitals.
-In his press conference, Gov. Lima White Martins for the shortfall in supply.
+In that first peak, Manaus consumed a maximum 30,000 cubic meters (about 1 million cubic feet) of oxygen per day, and now the need has more than doubled to nearly 70,000 cubic meters, according to White Martins, the multinational company that provides oxygen to Manaus’ public hospitals.
+At his news conference, the governor blamed White Martins for the shortfall in supply.

-“Due to the strong impact of the COVID-19 pandemic, the consumption of oxygen in the city increased exponentially over the last few days in comparison with a volume that was already extremely high,” White Martins said in an emailed statement to the The Associated Press.
+“Due to the strong impact of the COVID-19 pandemic, the consumption of oxygen in the city increased exponentially over the last few days in comparison with a volume that was already extremely high,” White Martins said in an emailed statement to AP.
 “Demand is much higher than anything predictable and ... continues to grow significantly.”

-The company added Manaus’ location presents challenging logistics, requiring additional stocks to be transported by boat and by plane.
+The company added that Manaus’ remote location presents challenging logistics, requiring additional stocks to be transported by boat and by plane.
+It also said it is considering bringing supplies from neighboring Venezuela to ease the difficulties in Manaus.

-Gov. Lima also decreed more restrictions, including the suspension of public transportation and establishing a curfew between 7 p.m. and 6 a.m.
+The governor also decreed more health restrictions, including the suspension of public transportation and establishing a curfew between 7 p.m. and 6 a.m.

 The new measures challenged protesters who Thursday morning carried Brazilian flags through the streets.
-Lima, once seen as an ally of President Jair Bolsonaro, has faced criticism from supporters of the conservative leader for imposing new restrictions aimed at stemming the virus’ recent surge.
+Lima, once seen as an ally of Bolsonaro, has faced criticism from supporters of the conservative president for imposing new restrictions aimed at stemming the virus’ recent surge.

 “We’re really very worried,” said Ortega, who belongs to the Witoto ethnicity.
 “It’s chaos here in Manaus.
 There isn’t oxygen for anyone.”